ethyca/fides/docs/fides/docs/fides_resources.md

 A Data Qualifier describes how private the data being used is.
 The hierarchy for Data Qualifiers is in order of increasing exposure.

-=== "Example Manifest"
+=== Example Manifest

     ```yaml
     data_qualifier:
-    - fides_key: "aggregated_data"
+    - fides_key: aggregated_data
-      name: "Aggregated Data"
+      name: Aggregated Data
-      description: "Aggregated data is statistical data that does not contain individual-level entries and is combined from information about enough different persons that individual-level attribtures are not identifiable."
+      description: Aggregated data is statistical data that does not contain individual-level entries and is combined from information about enough different persons that individual-level attribtures are not identifiable.
     ```

-=== "Example Hierarchy"
+=== Example Hierarchy

     ```yaml
     - aggregated data